Joe Baker: Hibernian

-A centre forward, Baker spent a month on trial with Chelsea as a youngster, but was not signed.
-He signed professional terms with Hibernian after playing Junior football for local Coltness United, and was then farmed out to another Junior team, Armadale Thistle.
-In his first season with Hibs, the 17-year-old Baker scored all four goals in Hibs' 4–3 victory over city rivals Hearts in the quarter-final of the 1958 Scottish Cup.
-He played in the 1958 Scottish Cup Final which Hibs lost 1–0 to Clyde, and also scored nine goals in a Scottish Cup tie against Peebles Rovers.
+Shortly after leaving school, Baker became a Junior-level player with Coltness United.
+While there he was chosen for select sides of both the Lanarkshire and East of Scotland Junior Associations.
+He spent a month on trial with Chelsea as a youngster, but was not signed.

+He signed professional terms with Hibernian, and was then farmed out to another Junior team, Armadale Thistle.
+In his first season with Hibs, 17-year-old Baker scored all four in a 4–3 victory over city rivals Hearts in the 1958 Scottish Cup quarter-final.
+He played in Hibs' 1958 Scottish Cup final 1–0 loss to Clyde in front of over 95,000 fans.
+He also scored nine goals in a Scottish Cup tie against Peebles Rovers.
 Baker was Hibs' top goalscorer for four consecutive seasons, scoring a club record 42 goals in 33 league games during the 1959–60 season.
 In all he scored 102 goals in just 117 league games, and 159 goals in all competitions for the Edinburgh club.
+In 1961 Baker was transferred after the Hibs board refused to give him a £5 increase from his existing wage of £12 a week.

-Gerry Baker signed for Hibernian from Manchester City in November 1961, not long after Joe had left Easter Road.
+Gerry Baker signed for Hibernian from Manchester City in November 1961, six months after Joe had left Easter Road.